FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/architecture/transaction_stream.md

 ## 1 Solution

 User sends RPC request to node through SDK or curl command to start transaction.
 Node adds transaction to TxPool after receiving it.
 Sealer will constantly take out transactions from TxPool and pack them into block through certain conditions.
-After the blocks are generated, they will be verified as consensus by concensus engine.
+After the blocks are generated, they will be verified as consensus by consensus engine.
 If there are no mistakes and consensus is made among nodes, the blocks will be taken on chain.
 When node using sync model to download missing blocks from other nodes, the execution and verification on blocks will be conducted also.

 ## 2 Structure
 The overall structure is as below: